Pelvic Floor Physiotherapy for Children

 We’re here to support you in that journey!

-What pelvic health conditions do we treat in children?
+What pelvic health conditions do you treat in children?

-Paediatric Pelvic Health Physiotherapy can help your child address issues with:
+Paediatric Pelvic Floor Physiotherapy can help your child address issues with:

 - Urinary incontinence (day time leaking due to sneezing, laughing, giggling, holding pee too long, and more)

 - Pain in the perineal or rectal region

 - Family Centred: It is important that both you and your child feel comfortable and supported throughout the process.
 We invite the participation of you and your child during the consultation and during treatments.
 Don’t worry – we keep things relaxed and engaging for your child.
 It’s important to hear both your perspective and your child’s perspective.